 The international community responded swiftly.
 In late February, the UN Security Council placed sanctions, an arms embargo, and an asset freeze on Libya and referred Qaddafi's crimes against humanity to the International Criminal Court in The Hague.
 Shortly thereafter, the Arab League suspended Libya from its sessions and then called on the international community to impose a no-fly zone.
 On March 17, the Security Council granted that request, mandating "all necessary measures" to protect civilians.

 The United States facilitated this rapid international reaction.
 In late February, Washington was the first country to cut off Qaddafi's funding, freezing $32 billion in Libyan assets and prompting other countries to follow suit.
-Washington also led the charge for the UN resolution that authorized the intervention, justifying the action as consistent with "the responsibility to protect,"
+Washington also led the charge for the UN resolution that authorized the intervention, justifying the action as consistent with "the responsibility to protect," the norm that calls on the international community to intervene when governments fail to safeguard their own civilians.
+And on March 19, following the UN authorization, the United States led a

 - Full website and iPad access